 - Fire refining in anode furnace to remove impurities and cast copper anodes;

-- Electrorefining, during which anode copper is dissolved in electrolyte and copper is recollected on cathodes.
+- Electrorefining, during which anode copper is dissolved in the electrolyte and deposited on the cathode.

-Copper cathode, with 99.99% Cu content, is the final product, which is then either sold or processed to obtain other products at the Cedynia wire rod rolling mill.
-The anode slimes remaining after electrorefining are are further processed to recover silver, gold and platinum group metals.
+A 99.99% Cu copper cathode is the final product, which is sold or processed further in the Cedynia Rolling Mill.
+The sludge remaining after electrorefining is further processed to recover silver, gold and platinum group metals.

 - crude lead with a Pb content of approximately 99%,